tact-lang/tact/README.md

 yarn add ton-tact
 ```

-TACT doesn't have environment dependencies and have everything built in.
+TACT doesn't have environment dependencies and has everything built in.
 TACT's stdlib also distributed together with a compiler.

-## Licence
+## License

 MIT